Atovaquone/Proguanil

 Warnings & Precautions

-Not recommended for prophylaxis in severe renal impairment (creatinine clearance below 30 ml/min).
+Monitor in severe renal impairment (creatinine clearance below 30 mL/min), where prophylactic use is not recommended.

 Contraindications